seregazhuk/seregazhuk.github.io_old/_posts/2016-09-12-php-closures.md

 ## Macros

-When we talk about closures we often think about anonymus functions.
+When we talk about closures we often think about anonymous functions.
 Functions without name:

 {% highlight php %}
 <?php